 The interesting part in cross stitching is you can imitate computer font types by doing it manually with your very own hand.
 Some certain quotes, sayings, or names, will read greater with the perfect alphabet patterns selection.

-Commonly, cross stitch alphabets are widely available for purchase, so it is rather difficult to find the free explanation as they are copyrighted.
+Commonly, cross stitch patterns are widely available for purchase, so it is rather difficult to find the free explanation as they are copyrighted.
 However, this article provides a bunch of pattern options for free which hopefully will help you in your letter stitching project.
 The lists are as follow.

 1. Corsiva Alphabet